 BT cuts 13,000 jobs to slash costs

-Telecoms giant BT is to cut 13,000 jobs over three years as it seeks to slim down its management and back-office roles.
+BT is to cut 13,000 jobs over three years, about 12% of its workforce, as it seeks to slim down its management and back-office roles.

+The telecoms giant said that the job cuts and other measures would help it to reduce costs by £1.5bn.

 It added that it would be hiring about 6,000 employees to "support network deployment and customer service".